Written By: DiveThru Team

-Setting boundaries can sound like a scary concept, especially when it comes to your loved ones.
+Setting boundaries can sound like a scary concept, especially when it comes to your family, friends and partners.
 Do you just tell them no?
-Do you write out a paragraph long text??
-Yell out your boundaries on facebook in ALL CAPSSS??
-We’ll get to that, but first let’s start with a definition.
+Do you write out a paragraph-long text??
+Yell out your boundaries on Facebook in ALL CAPSSS??
+We’ll get to that, but first, let’s start with a definition.
 Natalie Asayag (our in-house mental health professional here at DiveThru) says “a boundary is a clear line or limit you draw with those in your life to maintain healthy relationships with the intent that you don’t feel overextended or taken advantage of.”
 It’s a valuable practice to protect your peace and respect yourself.
 Let’s get to it and teach you how to set boundaries with friends!

 No matter what type of boundary-crossing you’re dealing with, it’s never too late to set boundaries with friends.
 Just because you haven’t put them in place yet, doesn’t mean they shouldn’t be heard and R-E-S-P-E-C-T-ed!

 One of the ways you can build healthy, strong friendships that last is through setting boundaries!
 Without them in place, we can feel disrespected, uncomfortable or violated by our friends.
 If these feelings are pushed aside, eventually they’ll build up resentment and lead to blow-ups, fights, or even the end of the friendship altogether.
 Hmm, not ideal.

 According to PsychCentral, 5 different types exist!
 Will you get tested on these?
 No. Will we ask your mom if you’ve been practicing these on your own time?
 Also no.

 But knowing the different types of boundaries is super important.
 It will help you navigate your feelings in different scenarios and how you can address things that make you go yikes please don’t ever do that again.
 Let’s get into it!